Chickweed Geometer

 Description

-Larvae are slender, but thickened and rough at the first abdominal segment.
+The caterpillars are slender but are thickened and rough at the first abdominal segment.
 Variable in color, with green and white stripes or checkered and mottled with colors including brown, tan, and red.
 Geometers (“earth measurers”) are the familiar “inchworms” that hump their backs (forming a “loop”) when they move the rear set of legs up to the front set, before moving the front set forward for the next “step.”

-Similar species: The colors and patterning of this moth are pretty distinctive.
-Although in North America this is the only species in its genus, there are more than 1,400 other members of the family, most of which share the typical flat-winged posture and the trait of having the striped, bands, and other markings appear continuous between the fore- and hindwings.
+Similar species: The colors and patterning of this moth are distinctive.
+Although in North America this is the only species in its genus, there are more than 1,400 other members of the geometrid family, most of which share the typical flat-winged posture and the trait of having the stripes, bands, and other markings appear continuous between the fore- and hindwings.

 Size